icloud-photos-downloader/icloud_photos_downloader/README.md

                                   The deleted items will be appear in the "Recently Deleted".
 Therefore, should not
                                   combine with --auto-delete option.
+  --domain [com|cn]               What iCloud root domain to use.
+Use 'cn' for
-  --version                       Show the version and exit.
+                                  mainland China (default: 'com') --version                       Show the version and exit.
   -h, --help                      Show this message and exit.
 ```